 1. Acute thrombotic events: Treatment is the same as in patients without APS (CAPS: see below).

-2. Primary prevention in patients with an APLA profile suggesting a high risk of thrombosis (Table 2): Address cardiovascular risk factors; acetylsalicylic acid (ASA) may also be used, particularly in patients with SLE.Evidence 1Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+2. Primary prevention in patients with an APLA profile suggesting a high risk of thrombosis (Table.
+Serologic features associated with a…): Address cardiovascular risk factors; acetylsalicylic acid (ASA) may also be used, particularly in patients with SLE.Evidence 1Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to imprecision.
 For more information, see Appendix 1.
 In patients with SLE and APLA, hydroxychloroquine is also recommended.Evidence 2Weak recommendation (downsides likely outweigh benefits, but the balance is close or uncertain; an alternative course of action may be better for some patients) Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to methodologic limitations.
 For more information, see Appendix 2.
 In patients with APLA and an increased risk of thrombosis (eg, surgery, immobility, puerperium), appropriate venous thromboembolism prophylaxis should be used.